 Resources for Law Enforcement who have relatives with intellectual disabilities

 The Illinois LETR is proud to represent SOILL Families!
 If you are a Law Enforcement Family who has a relative with an intellectual disability OR if you are a Law Enforcement Officer who has a Special Olympics athlete in your family, download the LE Family Involvement Form.

 Other Ways to Support Torch Run

 If you’re not a law enforcement officer, there are plenty of ways you can support the Torch Run.

 - Purchase a Harley Davidson Raffle ticket from your local law enforcement officer, online or by calling the Special Olympics Illinois office at 800-394-0562.

-- Purchase a raffle ticket for a Coleman Outfitter 700 Utility Vehicle valued at $10,099.
+- Purchase a raffle ticket for a Can-AM Commander valued at $17,999.
 Tickets can be purchased through your local law enforcement officer, online or by calling the Special Olympics Illinois office at 800-394-0562.

 - Sponsor the Law Enforcement Torch Run.
 For information on sponsorship opportunities please contact Sandy Nash at 800-394-0562.